tkych/cl-spark/README.md

 The goal of cl-spark is quick data visualization for:

- 1. quick-and-dirty tasks,
+ 1. quick-and-dirty tasks
-    (e.g. check the number of http-requests, [github-commits][github-commits], temperature, etc.)
+    (e.g. check the number of http-requests, [github-commits][github-commits], temperature, etc.),
- 2. deciding whether the data is worth to real data mining, (e.g. [monitoring Fukushima Nuclear Power Station][fukushima-monitor])
+ 2. deciding whether the data is worth to real data mining (e.g. [monitoring Fukushima Nuclear Power Station][fukushima-monitor]),
- 3. grasping the secret aesthetic beauty.
+ 3. grasping the secret aesthetic beauty
-    (e.g. visualizing the fibonacci sequence, you can feel the golden ratio)
+    (e.g. visualizing the fibonacci sequence, you can feel the golden ratio).

 Note:

  * The character encoding of cl-spark must be `utf-8`.
-   If your lisp is `ccl`, you need [option][ccl-option] `$ ccl -K utf-8` when you start `ccl` in shell.
+   If your lisp is *clozure*, you need [command-line option][ccl-option] `$ ccl -K utf-8` when you start lisp on the shell.

 [spark]:  https://github.com/holman/spark